areski/a2billing-flask-api/README.rst

 Requirements
 ------------

-This Application is build using Flask and Peewee :
+This Application is build using Flask and Peewee:

     * Flask : http://flask.pocoo.org/